Urge incontinence occurs when you have a strong, sudden need to urinate. The bladder then squeezes, or spasms, and you lose urine.

 Avoid activities that irritate the urethra and bladder.
 This includes taking bubble baths or using harsh soaps.

-Medications used to treat urge incontinence relax bladder contractions and help improve bladder function.
-There are several types of medications that may be used alone or together:
+Medicines used to treat urge incontinence relax bladder contractions and help improve bladder function.
+There are several types of medicines that may be used alone or together:

 If you have an infection, your health care provider will prescribe antibiotics.
 Be sure to take the entire amount as directed.